 Trust Caldwell UNC Health Care for expert newborn care.
 Skilled, compassionate nurses and pediatricians will respond quickly to your baby’s needs after birth.

 Find the 13-bed nursery located within the Caldwell UNC Family BirthPlace.
-It’s a Level I hospital nursery with well-newborn care.
+It’s a Level I hospital nursery.
 Rely on us to provide care and treatment to:

 - Help your newborn breathe and restore blood flow (neonatal resuscitation) immediately after birth if necessary